African American Rhinoplasty Overview

 Risks: Anytime a patient has surgery, there is a risk of bleeding, infection, scarring, or side effects from anesthesia.

 Recovery: Most patients return to work or school one week after a rhinoplasty.
 Some patients choose to take two weeks off.
 Patients are encouraged to start walking and doing light exercise starting two weeks after surgery.
 Full exercise can start 4-6 weeks after surgery.

 Duration of Results: Permanent

 “Researching a plastic surgeon to perform rhinoplasty on an African American person is very complicated.
 I wanted a plastic surgeon who could change my wide, bulbous nose into something more suitable for my face without changing my cultural identity.
 Dr. Kulbersh did that for me.
 He addressed all of my questions and concerns.
 This was an incredible experience from start to finish; I would like to thank the staff for being so helpful and kind.
 I am so very happy with my new nose.
 Dr. Kulbersh is truly gifted.
 Many thanks!”

 It’s all about your nose.
-All patients seeking rhinoplasty are interested in creating a nose that is in proportion to their face.
-Rhinoplasty is the most commonly requested cosmetic procedure by patients of African American descent.
-While there is tremendous variability in every parameter of an African American nose, in general patients inquire about a nose job because they feel their nose is too wide, “too big,” or does not fit their face.
+Patients seeking rhinoplasty are interested in creating a nose that is in proportion to their other facial features.
+Ethnic rhinoplasty is the most commonly requested cosmetic procedure by patients of African American descent.
+While there is tremendous variability in each African American nose, patients often inquire about a nose job because they feel their nose is too wide, too big, or does not fit their face.

-The goal of every African American nose job at Carolina Facial Plastics is completely unique to each patient.
-Every patient and every nose will have different goals that will be defined during an in-depth consultation with Dr. Kulbersh.
+The goal of every African American nose job at Carolina Facial Plastics is unique to each patient.
+Every patient will have different goals to be defined during an in-depth consultation with Dr. Kulbersh.
 However, all of our African American nose jobs share a common goal, creating a nose that best fits the face.